jessicapatel41/A2_SVG_Logo/README.md

 # A2_SVG_Logo
-Using javascript to construct a logo.
+Using SVG to construct a logo.

 SPECIFICATIONS